demarley/figment/README.md

 ### Python

-The `python/` notebooks are designed to work on [Google Colab](https://colab.research.google.com/).
+The `*/python/` notebooks are designed to work on [Google Colab](https://colab.research.google.com/).
 Where possible, I'm trying to use Python3 because I have little experience with it compared to Python2.

-My previous experience with Python has mostly involved physics analysis (software frameworks, plotting, and neural networks).
+My previous experience with Python has mostly involved high-energy physics analysis (software frameworks, plotting, and neural networks).
 Here I am developing some solutions to kaggle competitions and trying out new libraries and techniques.